ai-for-edu/Evaluating-Large-Language-Models-with-Educational-Knowledge-Graphs-on-Prerequisite-Relationships/websites/websites/pages/How_to.md

 ```
 Feel free to play around the code to customize the query generation.

+#### 4. Set API connection

+Please fill in the 'API_KEY' in /benchmark/Edu_KG_Eval/global_config.py.
+Besides that, also modify the following connection details in function generate_answer of class ApiFoxAnswer:

+- HTTPS path in 'conn = http.client.HTTPSConnection()'
+- 'User-Agent' in dictionary 'headers'

-#### 3. Get answers from LLMs
+#### 5. Get answers from LLMs

 To get the answers on all of the queries generated in the last step:
 ```sh
 $> python obtain_llm_answers.py
 ```
-Current setup will call a function in /Edu_KG_Eval/llm_engine.py, which requires an API key to run models on a remote.
-Feel free to replace following connection details in function generate_answer of class ApiFoxAnswer:

-- HTTPS path in 'conn = http.client.HTTPSConnection()'
-- 'User-Agent' in dictionary 'headers'

-#### 4. Evaluate LLM answers
+#### 6. Evaluate LLM answers

 As this step may require manual check, we provide some methods may be helpful to calculate accuracy, precision, recall, AUROC and AUPRC in the following script: 'auto_eval_test.py'.